MOST RECENT

 How to Apply For Texas Drivers License

 Once you have a drivers permit, everything becomes very easy.
-If you are under 18 years of age, you must complete and approved Texas drivers education course and you must also hold your permit for 12 months before you can take a Texas drivers test and be issued with Texas drivers license.
+If you are under 18 years of age, you must complete and approved Texas drivers education course and you must also hold your permit for 12 months before you can take your Texas driving test and be issued with Texas drivers license.
 However, if you are over 18, you do not need to hold your learners permit for so long and you may take the road test right away, provided you know how to drive.

-Once you pass your driving test, you are issued with your Texas drivers license.
+Once you pass your driving test, you are issued with your first Texas drivers license.
 Note that applicants who are under 18 years of age and have completed the drivers ed course have the option of not taking the driving test.

 Take a look at this page if you need more information about applying for a Texas drivers license.